REVIEW: Garmin Alpha 300i and TT25 from a veterinarian’s perspective

 I’ve owned and hunted with every iteration of the Alpha series, and I’m pleased to say Garmin has dialed it in (almost) perfectly with the 300 series.
 If this isn’t your first rodeo, it’s basically all the things you loved about the Alpha 200, just better in every category.

-I had hoped Garmin would change the button layout from three primary keys to four.
-As a hunter that typically runs two dogs, I would strongly appreciate the capability to have a tactile tone/vibrate and stim button for each dog without having to navigate the menu.
-Yes, I know this can be done by pushing the side scrolling buttons, but there’s comfort in being able to feel and confirm exactly what I’m doing (and to who) through a pair of gloves without having to glance down at the handheld.
+To be honest, I had hoped Garmin would change the button layout from three primary keys to four.
+As a hunter that typically runs two dogs, I would strongly appreciate the capability to have a separate, tactile tone/vibrate and stim button for each dog without having to navigate the menu.
+Yes, I know this can be done by pushing the side scrolling buttons, but there’s comfort in being able to feel and confirm exactly what I’m doing (and to whom) through a pair of gloves without having to glance down at the handheld.
 Obviously, the engineers behind the 300i disagree since that segment of the 300 series is essentially carbon copied from the 200/100.

-Because of this trait–one faithfully represented in all previous generations of the Alpha–you must quickly learn to deploy the screen lock feature.
-I can’t tell you how many times I’ve unwittingly navigated ten menus deep, accidentally dropped a waypoint in the middle of the Atlantic or inadvertently changed my dog’s name to Adlkfjeoiajl1!z before locking the screen became part of my pre-hunt ritual.
 The only other glitch I’ve encountered is that the 300i software loves to occasionally convert my dogs’ pointer icons to the flushing dog option without my consent.
 To be fair, it’s a minor inconvenience that I’ve dealt with in all models of Alpha, and my dogs don’t seem too insulted by the mislabeling.

 What Unit Should I Buy?

 If you’re a technophile, this is the unit for you.
 You’ll love all the features the 300i offers, and if you buy something different you’ll end up purchasing the 300i eventually anyway.
-Even though I feel compelled to air my gripes about their shortcomings, please understand that the 300 series and TT25s still far exceed anything else currently on the market from any manufacturer.

 For a hunter with a single dog or multiple dogs that rarely require any stim during a hunt, this unit is definitely your new go-to setup.
 If you find yourself training more or want to reliably switch between multiple (up to 3) dogs in the field, the trusty and more touchy-feely Pro550 Plus should get some consideration.
 Although after having used both, the 300i appears to stay connected to its paired TT25 more reliably than the Pro550 Plus in my experience.